numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 defined DTypes motivated in NEP 41.
 Since the internal and external DType API will be largely identical the design choices here directly affect future implementers of user DTypes.
+A Python side exposure of these methods is not in scope of this NEP.

 This document focuses on datatype-related API additions; NEP 43 proposes additions related to universal functions.
 Neither set of changes is meant to